blockchainevidence/evidence-blockchain/README.md

 Overview

-Digital investigations rely heavily on the chain of custody, which ensures that evidence remains authentic and unaltered from the moment it is collected until it is presented in court.
+Digital investigations require strict handling of evidence to ensure that it remains authentic and unchanged from the time it is collected until it is presented in court.
+This process is known as the Chain of Custody.

-This project demonstrates a Blockchain-Based Chain of Custody System for Digital Evidence.
-The system records evidence handling events in a blockchain-style ledger and uses SHA-256 cryptographic hashing to detect any tampering with digital files.
+This project demonstrates a prototype Blockchain-Based Chain of Custody System that records evidence handling events using blockchain concepts and SHA-256 cryptographic hashing.
+The system provides a tamper-evident ledger for tracking digital evidence.

-By combining blockchain principles with a simple web interface, the system provides a transparent and tamper-evident method for managing digital forensic evidence.

-Key Features
+Features

-• Upload digital evidence files
+Upload digital evidence files

-• Generate SHA-256 hash fingerprints
+Generate SHA-256 cryptographic hash fingerprints

-• Store records in a linked blockchain ledger
+Store records in a blockchain-style ledger

-• Maintain tamper-evident evidence history
+Maintain a tamper-evident chain of evidence blocks

-• Verify file integrity
+Verify file integrity

-• Download evidence logs for auditing
+Download evidence logs for auditing

-• Simple web interface for investigators
+Web interface for investigators

 How the System Works

-The system simulates blockchain behaviour to track digital evidence.
 Evidence Upload
-      │
-      ▼
-SHA-256 Hash Generation
-      │
-      ▼
-Blockchain Block Creation
-      │
-      ▼
-Linked Block Storage
-      │
-      ▼
-Integrity Verification

-Step-by-step process

-Investigator uploads an evidence file.
+The investigator uploads a digital evidence file.

+Hash Generation
-The system generates a SHA-256 hash for the file.
+The system generates a SHA-256 hash, which acts as a unique fingerprint of the file.

-A new block is created containing:
+Block Creation

+Each block stores the following information:

 Case ID